 First of all, what is in this list exactly?
 Since I was shooting for family backyard chicken keeping, I selected the most mellow, generally docile and friendly breeds.
 However, I also excluded higher maintenance breeds.
 Additionally, all the breeds listed below are egg laying breeds or dual purpose breeds (can supply both meat and eggs).
 However, some of the chickens on this list are ‘hybrids’ and are thus, not recognized by the American Poultry Association.

 Orpingtons are Exceptionally mellow, easy-going chickens.
 They also come in a variety of cool colors.
-Some such colors include: Chocolate, Jubilee, Black, White, Lavender, Blue, Partridge, Barred and even Crele.
+Some such colors include: Chocolate, Jubilee (type of Mille Fleur color pattern), Black, White, Lavender, Blue, Partridge, Barred and even Crele.
 However, Orpingtons are most commonly are sold in Buff.
 Orpingtons are curious and friendly.
 The Orpington pictured above loved sitting on my shoulder and preening my hair as a young chicken… However, Orpingtons can get pretty big so she quickly outgrew my shoulder.
 A healthy Orpington hen will lay 150-200 cream-colored eggs per year (for the first few laying years)… (Read more)

 Australrops are exceptionally mellow tempered and gentle.
 They originated out of black Orpingtons.
 Australorps are also exceptional layers.
 A healthy Australorp will lay 250-300 light brown eggs per year (for her first few laying years)… (Read more)